hosein-jamshidian/Data_Science_Course/Linear Regression/README.md

 # Learning :
 > First of all, we use LinearRegression module from sklearn.linear_model library.

+#### Our model calculate the intercept value equal to :
+**415635.4063567504**
-#### Our model calculate the intercept value equal to : **415635.4063567504** and also the other coefficient respectively for each feature is equal to :
+also the other coefficient respectively for each feature is equal to :
 [ 83746.05285138,  -11026.20851495,  -18580.49871423]

 ## Coefficient Interpretation: